beyonnex-qa/Swag-Labs-Task/README.md

 **Welcome, Test Automation Adventurers!**

-Refine the provided test suite (login, checkout) for Swag Labs (https://www.saucedemo.com) and conquer 10 challenges to showcase your Playwright skills!
+Refine the provided test suite (login, checkout) for Swag Labs (https://www.saucedemo.com) and conquer 10 challenges to showcase your test automation skills!

-**Project Structure:**

-* `pages folder`: This folder contains the 4 screens you would deal with them to solve the challenges , each file in that folder contain the locator and the method that will help you during the challenge
-* `tests/EndToEnd.spec.ts`: This file contains the initial test script for the Swag Labs website.
-It includes an end-to-end scenario covering login, adding items to the cart, checkout, and order confirmation.
+This framework is built using playwright but if you feel playwrght is not your favorite framework , feel free to build it your own way and do the challenges .

 **Challenges Checklist**